Mushir Alam

-Mushir Alam (died 20 February 2019) was an Indian film producer.
+Mushir Alam (died 20 February, 2019) was an Indian film producer.
 After a nationally publicized funeral, he was buried in Jajmau.
 He was known as one of Bollywood's highest-profile and most successful producers of the 70s and 80s.
-His production shingle was "Mushir-Riaz", a joint venture with fellow producer Mohammed Riaz (died 21 May 2022).
-He was infamously kidnapped in Mumbai in 1982.
+His production shingle was Mushir-Riaz, a joint venture with fellow producer Mohammed Riaz (died 21 May 2022).
+He was kidnapped in Mumbai in 1982.